codeedog/aws-rest-mongo/README.md

 # REST API Connection to MONGODB Cloud Atlas

-This project contains source code and supporting files for a **seriously modified** serverless application that you can deploy with the SAM CLI.
+This project contains source code and supporting files for an example AWS Lambda serverless application that you can deploy with the SAM CLI.

-I rebuilt this application with the following goals:
+Application built to explore the following goals:

  - Learn Lambda Layers
  - Learn how to craft HTTP Methods into REST calls